owaspsamm/website/content/en/faq.md

 * Share your experience with a SAMM testimonial?
 We are building a list of testimonials for the website.
 * Encourage your peers to use SAMM and share their experiences as well.
 * Donate SAMM data sets to our [Benchmark initiative](https://owaspsamm.org/benchmarking/).
 Get in touch with [Brian](mailto:brian.glas@owasp.org).
-* Check out the list of [open Github issues](https://github.com/OWASP/samm/issues) and let us know if you can help with any of these
+* Check out the list of open issues in any of our {{< external-link "https://github.com/owaspsamm" "GitHub repositories">}} and let us know if you can help with any of these
-* Help us translate SAMM to other languages on [CrowdIn](https://crowdin.com/project/owasp-samm).
+* Help us translate SAMM to other languages on {{< external-link "https://crowdin.com/project/owasp-samm" "CrowdIn">}}.
 * Sponsor SAMM.
 Get more information [here](https://owaspsamm.org/sponsors/).

 ### How can I join SAMM's Slack channel?